prebid/prebid.github.io/adops/mobile-rendering-max-line-item-setup.md

 # AppLovin MAX Setup

+This document outlines how to set up [Applovin MAX](https://developers.applovin.com/en) for Prebid Mobile.
+See the [integration method](/prebid-mobile/modules/rendering/ios-sdk-integration-max.html#rendering-and-tracking) document for information about rendering and tracking.

 ## Custom Network Setup

 In your MAX account go to `Mediation` -> `Manage` -> `Networks` and click `Click here to add a Custom Network`.
 Then create an **SDK** custom network with the following adapter names: